-I’ve got one of those brains which appreciate order.
+I’ve got one of those brains that appreciates order.
 I love numbers and logic, and anything organized.
 I always keep a list of tasks for the day, and often an item on that list will be reminding me to make another list.
 Seriously.
 Don’t even get me started on jigsaw puzzles.
 The challenge of arranging jumbled pieces into a coherent whole?
 I’m happy just thinking about it.

 So, I was a little troubled during our first foray into Mérida’s market.
 More like, freaked out.
 It was chaos.
 Mérida had taken the jigsaw puzzle called “Shopping”, hacked up the pieces with scissors, stuffed them into a piñata, and then hit it with a rocket launcher.
-I’ve never seen a place as confusing, haphazard, nonsensical, noisy, and absolutely without order.
+I’ve never seen a place as confusing, haphazard, nonsensical, noisy, and absolutely devoid of order.

 Even calling the place a “market” is wrong.
 It’s markets!
 Three or four markets all loosely clumped together.
 Maybe there were five.
-Who knows, it’s impossible to say where one ends and the other begins, and anyway they’re all spilling out into the streets.
+Who knows?
+It’s impossible to say where one ends and the other begins, and anyway, they’re all spilling out into the streets.
 Want to buy a shoelace?
 Right there, next to the disemboweled chicken.
 D’uh.
 Down this lane, you can find (in order): yucca-candy, tailor, avocado-lady, voodoo shop, tortillas.
 How long must it take, before you can make sense of this madness?

 Apparently it takes twelve years.
-That’s how long Rosa Soares, a British-Portuguese expat, has lived in Mexico, and she has an excellent handle on the Mérida’s markets.
+That’s how long Rosa Soares, a British-Portuguese expat, has lived in Mexico, and she has an excellent handle on Mérida’s markets.
 Rosa offers guided visits to tourists, and really knows her stuff.
 We met her one morning in front of the city cathedral, and followed her around to her favorite spots.

 We started with a breakfast of panuchos inside one bustling market, and then moved to another which specializes in fruit.
 We visited a fish hall, then exited onto a road with lunch stalls, and found the dead chickens.
 And then the live chickens.
 Rosa knew what every vegetable was, every strange snack.
 She brought us to a lane of shops where the specialty is sweets, and then out onto the street where we saw a store that makes sauces in bulk.